PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 public tensor names.
 A single adapter applies the explicit Dequantize rank and Slice/Split post-adapter guards before mapping the result into `_QuantizedInputPlan`.
 Add remains separate because it recursively validates bounded leaf plans.
-The staged refactor reduced the module from 1,549 to 986 lines while preserving all thirteen quantized family IDs and their order.
+The staged refactor keeps the module materially below its original 1,549 lines while preserving all thirteen quantized family IDs and their order.

 Candidate input acceptance now has a parallel immutable contract per family: allowed/required kinds, minimum arity, exact counts, and shape-validation